 In terms of running an online teaching company, there are more differences between SARS (in 2003) and Covid19 (in 2020) than there are similarities.

 One similarity is that there’s a major spike in demand now.

-Like in 2003, the demand for education services is undiminished by the pandemic, social distancing and lockdowns (as well as from the additional demand resulting from bricks-&-mortar learning establishments closing down for health reasons).
+Like in 2003, the demand for education services is undiminished by the pandemic, social distancing and lockdowns (as well as from the additional demand resulting from brick-&-mortar learning establishments closing down for health reasons).
 Again like in 2003, there’s a massive drive to find alternative ways to deliver lessons while people remain in lockdown and continue social distancing.